tallamjr/pup/README.md

 cargo run --release -- --video assets/sample.mp4
 ```

+> ❕ This assumes rust is install on the host system.
+If not one can run: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 <!-- _Note, the first time this is run it will need to download the model weights from huggingface_ -->

 This will fire up a window like below and annotate objects in each frame: